aws-samples/hyperledger-on-kubernetes/eks/README.md

 * otherwise, log in to the AWS IAM console, find your user and click the `Security Credentials` tab.
 You can create a new access key here and copy the AWS access key and secret key into the `aws configure` command

 When running `aws configure` you'll be asked to input a region.
 Select a region that supports EKS.
-At the time of writing, this includes us-west-2 and us-east-1.

 After running `aws configure`, run `aws sts get-caller-identity` and check that the output matches the account you'll use to create your EKS cluster, and the access key you configured in `aws configure`.